Skip to content

 Quantity

-• Strong solvent blend for deep cleaning
+• Strong solvent blend for deep cleaning of painted surfaces

 • Improves bonding of waxes, sealants, and coatings

-• Removes oils, fillers, and residues
+• Removes most old waxes, sealants, oils, fillers and other residues

 • Large 1L spray for whole-car prep

-3. Wipe over the panel evenly.
+4. Wipe over the panel evenly

-4. Allow solvent to fully flash off.
+5. Allow solvent to fully flash off

-Will Stripp-Ex remove ceramic coatings?
+Will Stripp-Ex remove the strongest ceramic coatings?

 Can I use Stripp-Ex on fresh paint or SMART repairs?